St. John Fisher College welcomes qualified transfer applicants from other regionally accredited two- and four-year institutions.

 This agreement establishes cooperative degree programs between select community colleges and St. John Fisher College.
 Students currently enrolled at a participating community college are eligible to be considered for this cooperative degree program.
 In most cases, students selected for this program will, upon completion of a prescribed sequence of courses leading to an associate’s degree from the participating community college, be able to complete the appropriate bachelor’s degree in two years of full-time study at St. John Fisher College.
 All coursework must be completed in conformity with St. John Fisher College’s Standards of Academic Progress.

 Candidates must present strong records of academic achievement and preparation.
-Candidates selected for the program will receive a letter of admission from the participating community college.
+Candidates selected for the program will receive confirmation from the participating community college.

 Participants in the 2+2/Dual Admission cooperative degree program must complete their associate’s degree with a cumulative GPA of at least 2.00.
 Some agreements may require a higher GPA.
 In addition, they must complete the prescribed sequence of courses for their designated academic program.